 Gastritis, also known as gastroenteritis, is a condition wherein there is an inflammation of the lining of the stomach.
 There are various things that can cause gastritis.
 Gastritis may be caused by a bacterial infection, specifically the Helicobacter pylori.
 This is the most common cause of chronic non-erosive gastritis.
 Another common cause of gastritis is the prolonged use of non-steroidal anti-inflammatory drugs, or NSAIDs.
-Other less popular causes of gastritis are autoimmune disorders, traumatic injuries, severe burns, digestive diseases and disorders, viruses, fungi, parasites,
+Other less popular causes of gastritis are autoimmune disorders, traumatic injuries, severe burns, digestive diseases and disorders, viruses, fungi, parasites, and other bacteria.

 Symptoms of Gastritis